fteytaud/nevergrad/README.md

 ## License

-`nevergrad` is released under the MIT license.
+1nevergrad` is released under the MIT license.
 See [LICENSE](LICENSE) for additional details about it.